The impressionist style might look complicated, but it’s quite easy to master. It’s also a fun way to express yourself.

 The name itself came from a painting by Monet that he named Impression, Sunrise.

-Impressionist photo techniques focuse on capturing atmospheres, changing light, and movements without prioritising sharpness.
-To this day, many photographers attempt to do the same thing, whether in camera or in post-processing.
+Impressionist photo techniques focus on capturing atmospheres, changing light, and movements without prioritising sharpness.
+To this day, many photographers attempt to do the same thing, whether with their camera or in post-processing.

 Is Impressionist Photography Ideal for You?

-Impressionist photography is one of the few genres that doesn’t follow any rules.
+Impressionist photography is one of the few genres that doesn’t follow any regular rules.
 In fact, it goes against most rules.
-For example, instead of holding your camera steadily, you’re encouraged to move it around.
+For example, instead of keeping your camera steady, you’re encouraged to move it around.

 Impressionist photography is ideal for artists who:

-- Like working with a limited amount of equipment (all you need is a camera!);
+- Like working with a limited amount of equipment;

 - Enjoy experimenting with unusual photography techniques;